 Future money saving tips:

-1. Ladies get free entry every Sunday nights.
-A local told me there’s free flow drinks in basically every bar along that street of vice for the females on that day.
+1. Ladies get free entry every Sunday night.
+A local told me there’s free flow drinks in basically every bar along that street for the females on Sundays.

-2. If you don’t mind being in the club for a long time (I do), get in at 99,000 RP (~s$10) for a buffet dinner and you can stay in there till the music starts and you don’t got to pay the exorbitant cover charge.
+2. If you don’t mind being in the club for a long time, get in at 99,000 RP (~s$10) for a buffet dinner and you can stay in there till the music starts and you don’t got to pay the exorbitant cover charge.

 If you find yourself with a dead phone, without friends, lonely in the night, check out Max Warung or “i-Max” as referred to by the locals.

 Next time I’m back in Kuta or Bali, I’ll make sure I’ve got my motorcycle license under my belt so that it makes it easier to get around.
-Laurencia and I did try to rent a scooter for only 60,000 RP ($6) per day – that is hella cheap – but had the rental guy refund us our money because our riding skills inspired too much fear within him when we brought it for a test ride.
-Shame.
+Laurencia and I did try to rent a scooter for only 60,000 RP ($6) per day – that is hella cheap – but the rental guy refunded us our money and took his bike back.
+Our riding skills must have inspired a lot of fear in him.

 Also, the traditional taxi drivers, the security guards of hotels or other establishments absolutely HATE any form of technology that make our lives easier and cheaper like Grab or Uber.
 It was an absolute nightmare attempting to get out of the airport the moment we arrive.